StevePro7/CandyKidSMS_New/README.md

 title screen ressurrect from graphics test refactor the delay / frame mgr in game play to debug mgr??

+IMPORTANT
+I need to change the coll_type for trees if there are death trees because if CK hits one and dies then tree [in maze] will disappear AND now the CMs can navigate to this tile because coll_type = 0

+Therefore, will have to put check in place for CMs to ensure they don't go outside or hit border by comparing tile X+Y rather than check the coll_type with trees on the border

 Difficulty
 easy